wrkzcoin/wrkzcoin/docs/docs/guides/encrypted-payment-ids.md

 self-announcing: wallets do not parse `tx_extra` themselves, they take whatever the daemon reports, so such a wallet will display the ciphertext as though it were a payment ID.
 This cannot be prevented for software already deployed.
-In practice the window is harmless, because nothing can create a `0x02` field until upgraded wallets exist — but it is the reason to finish the wallet rollout rather than leaving it half done.
+In practice the window is harmless, because nothing can create a `0x03` field until upgraded wallets exist — but it is the reason to finish the wallet rollout rather than leaving it half done.

-`0x01` is still skipped correctly during parsing so surrounding fields decode, but it is no longer reported as a payment ID and is no longer created.
+Both `0x01` and `0x02` are still consumed correctly during parsing so surrounding fields decode, but neither is reported as a payment ID and neither is created any more.

-Before deploying, confirm nothing on your chain used it:
+Before deploying, confirm you know who created every one of them, and check which sub-tags are free:

 ```
 python scripts/scan-payment-id-tags.py --daemon http://127.0.0.1:17856
 ```

 Exit status is 0 if no legacy short payment IDs exist.
+If it finds some, they are only acceptable if you know they are your own; somebody else's mean a third party is relying on a payment ID that will stop being reported.

+The output also lists every nonce sub-tag seen on chain and the lowest values with no occurrences, which is where a new sub-tag must come from.

 ## Consequences you need to know about